dariagavrilic-creator/KidLit-Gold-annotation-resources/handbook/decision_handbook_EN.md

 # KidLit Decision Handbook

-*v2 · verified and extended based on the IAA analysis (30 books, both annotators) · English edition*
+*v3 · complete: all 30 books adjudicated (1,665 resolved cases) · English edition*

 ## 0. How to use this document